SwiftMindInstitute/open-source/packages/utils/README.md

 # Utils

-A collection of utility functions by BlueSky.
+Utility functions for TypeScript by BlueSky.llc.

 # Documentation